lortza/lortza.github.io/_posts/2023-01-03-css-grid-for-tarot.md

   grid_column: 2, grid_row: 1
 ```

 Voila.
 But then I needed to add another column to my `reading_positions` table to indicate if a card in this position should be crossed.
 I tossed a boolean called `crossed` in there and was good to go.
-As for the styling, I wrote a class that rotated the card and rendered that class in the HTML if the `card.crossed?` was true.
+As for the styling, I wrote a class that rotated the card and rendered that class in the HTML if the `reading_position.crossed?` was true.

 ```css
 .crossed {